Settlement for a Client Whose Infant Suffered Irreversible Brain Damage Due to Medical Negligence

 The consequences of medical malpractice can last a lifetime.
 To schedule your free evaluation, call Malman Law.

 Medical malpractice and misdiagnosis may seem like they go hand-in-hand.
 However, they can be two different things.
 A misdiagnosis will not necessarily meet the qualifications of medical malpractice.
-Malpractice happens when a medical professional harms a patient because they made some sort of decision or mistake that caused harm to the patient.
+Malpractice happens when a medical professional makes some sort of decision or mistake that causes harm to you.

 If you believe that your misdiagnosis may meet the requirements to be considered medical malpractice, contact Malman Law right away.
 We provide free case evaluations.